News, Info, & Updates

 Read more: Future-Proofing Educational Facilities: The Passive House Design Solution

-- By Envision Consulting
+- Written by: Envision Consulting

 It’s Sunday night.
 You’re in bed taking a BuzzFeed quiz that will “Guess Your Secret Talent Based on Your Ice Cream Preference” --why yes, I do have an amazing memory; thank you! --when you decide to check your calendar to see what’s coming up in the week ahead.
 Then you see it.
 Tuesday.
 6pm.
 Board meeting.
 (Is it the third Tuesday of the month already?!
 So much for that “amazing memory,” BuzzFeed…)